AlessandroAU/ESP8266-433Mhz-and-IR-Bridge-MQTT/README.md

 This project uses an ESP8266 to bridge 433/315Mhz OOK/ASK RF modules as well as 38khz based IR devices to a LAN network.
 The primary intended form of communication is over MQTT to allow for easy integration into home automation systems such as OpenHAB or HomeAssistant

-This means you can send and recieve from ANY 433Mhz/315Mhz OOK sensor, switch etc.
+This means you can send and receive from ANY 433Mhz/315Mhz OOK sensor, switch etc.
 It also supports any 38 khz IR device.
-At the moment packets are raw format and excoded as pulse lengths, there is no packet decoding implimented yet.
+At the moment packets are raw format and encoded as pulse lengths, there is no packet decoding implemented yet.

-The bridge can be as 'polished' or rudmentary as you like, the bridge can be built on a breadboard or integrated into a custom housing.
+The bridge can be as 'polished' or rudimentary as you like, the bridge can be built on a breadboard or integrated into a custom housing.
-STLs will be provided for a 3D printed enclosure that fits a WeMos 8266 along with a daughter board to mount the RF modules.
+STLs will be provided for a 3D printed enclosure that fits a WeMo 8266 along with a daughter board to mount the RF modules.
 See images.

-The board is compatible with most cheap 433/315Mhz OOK/ASK modules that are avaiable cheaply from various online sources.
+The board is compatible with most cheap 433/315Mhz OOK/ASK modules that are available cheaply from various online sources.

-Basic Usage:
+<b> Basic Usage: </b>

-Pre-req:
 You will need a properly setup and working MQTT server on your local network (WAN servers have not been tested)

-After flashing firmware you should see the device appear in your wireless network list.
+After flashing firmware, you should see the device appear in your wireless network list.
 Connect to the device and browse to 192.168.4.1
 Enter the Wifi Credentials for your network.
-The WifiManager Librairy is used for the moment.
+The WifiManager Library is used for the moment.
 After connection there will not be an active webserver all comms will occur over MQTT.

 Assuming everything is working correctly the bridge will now use pub/sub messages for communication.